Ardwahisht Yasht

-The Ardwahisht Yasht, also known as the Ordibehesht Yasht, is the third Yasht of the Yasht collection.
-It is named after Asha Vahishta, the Amesha Spenta representing Asha.
+The Ardwahisht Yasht, also known as the Ordibehesht Yasht, is the third hymn of the 21 Yashts.
+It is named and dedicated to Asha Vahishta, the Amesha Spenta representing Asha.

 Name

 Ardwahisht (rtwhšt) is the Middle Persian name of Asha Vahishta (𐬬𐬀𐬵𐬌𐬱𐬙𐬀 𐬀𐬴𐬀, The Best Asha), the Amesha Spenta and Yazata representing Asha.
 It is a compound term consisting of Ard, the Middle Persian name of Asha, and wahist, the Middle Persian word meaning The Best.

 Within the Yasht collection

-Within the Yasht collection of 21 Yashts, the Ardwahisht Yasht is the third hymn.
-A number of factors set it apart from most of the other Yashts.
+Within the collection of 21 Yashts, the Ardwahisht Yasht is the third hymn.
+A number of factors set it apart from most of the other yashts.
 First, its Avestan text exhibits a number of errors and it appears to be stitched together from earlier sources.
 Next, it was not part of the Bagan yasht.
 Finally, it is considered to be a relatively late composition.
 As a result, it is counted among the so called Minor Yashts.
 Despite this, the Ardwahisht Yasht is a relatively popular hymn.